 Jam or Preserves of your choice (I just went through my fridge and used up whatever I could find- Some strawberry, cherry, guava, and yellow plum preserves.
 Anything you like is just fine!
 Even a few chocolate chips wouldn’t hurt, too…)

-Using a stand or hand mixer, thoroughly cream together the margarine and sugar until smooth.
+Using a stand or hand mixer, thoroughly cream together the shortening or margarine and sugar until smooth.
 Beat in the cashew butter, followed by the orange juice and vanilla extract.
 Mix the baking powder together with the flour, and then slowly incorporate the dry mix in until it forms a ball.
 It might take a bit of time, but don’t be tempted to add any more liquid- It just needs a little persuasion.
 Cover and refrigerate for at least an hour before proceeding.